-B. The Relevant Arbitration Rules
+[B] Relevant Arbitration Rules

 To avoid uncertainty, parties will frequently specify that a particular set of arbitral rules will govern the proceedings.
-The tribunal will also look to the rules chosen by the parties to determine the appropriate disclosure process.
-This
+90 The tribunal will look to those rules chosen by the parties to determine the appropriate disclosure process.
+91 This section will discuss the relevant provisions of the most frequently used institutional and ad hoc arbitral rules for international arbitrations seated in the U.S.